 According to the FICO scoring model scores between 580 to 669 are considered “fair” while scores below 580 are considered “poor” or “bad”.
 VantageScore is a little different.
 They view a score of 601 to 660 as “fair” while scores between 500 to 600 are considered “poor”.
 Scores that are below 500 are considered “very poor”.

 If you have a bad score then lenders can view you as a subprime borrower which means you likely come with more risk to the lender.
-This can lead lenders to flat out denying your application or charging you higher interest rates compared to someone with good credit.
+This can lead lenders to flat-out deny your application or charging you higher interest rates compared to someone with good credit.

 What Factors Impact Your Credit Score?